Dairy Is One Of The Most Common Allergens

 Problem #2: Lack of Lactase Enzyme (otherwise called lactose intolerance)

 Lactose intolerance is a completely different other animal than issues with dairy proteins.
-Dairy requires an enzyme called lactase in order to digest it, and any adults do not have the required enzyme for full digestion.
+Dairy requires an enzyme called lactase in order to digest it, and many adults do not have the required enzyme for full digestion.
 In fact, only babies have plentiful lactase enzymes in their systems.
 As we age, we have lost the ability to digest this food group—yet so many people eat lots of dairy.
 There are some dairy products that are easier to digest than others: raw dairy has its enzymes intact and is most digestible for people.
 Yogurt is also enzymically active and can be OK for some people.
 Hard cheese has some enzymes and may be easier to digest than softer cheeses for some.
-I believe that less is more, and it is wise to treat dairy as a condiment, and not the main course.

 How We Address Dairy Issues

-- If you do you need to eat a dairy-free diet, we work with you to find suitable alternatives (ingredients & recipes) for traditional dairy foods and recipes.
+If you do you need to eat a dairy-free diet, we work with you to find suitable alternatives (ingredients & recipes).
 Then, we work with you to make it doable for your life and coach you on how to deal with cravings or other emotional challenges.